WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.2.8 =
+* Rework loader file to better work with translating the plugin.

 = 4.2.7 =
 * Fixed issue with widget listing prevention overwriting other potential existing values.